Safety Protocols for Mardi Gras Parades: Our Tips for Preventing a Personal Injury

 3. Don’t put your hand on the ground to grab items thrown from floats.
 It is not uncommon to suffer broken hand bones when someone steps on your hand while you are trying to pick up beads.

-If you are consuming alcohol at one of the Mardi Gras parades, consider the following:
+If you are consuming alcohol in Mardi Gras tents or at parades, consider the following:

 1. Do not drink and drive.
 Take a cab, Uber or another ride share service to avoid a situation where someone could be injured by a drunk driver during Mardi Gras parades or other events.